Wisconsin Weather, Okra, and Jambalaya…

 The ingredients usually have a tale to tell too.
 They provide a look into the history of the people, whether from long-held practices or new-found abilities.
 What may strike a person from one geographic region as odd is perfectly normal to the locals.

 In the cuisine as in the music, yummy Cajun food is spirited, spicy, lively, and full of authentic, hearty flavor, keeping with the Cajun reputation for a Joie de Vivre (joy of living), where hard work is appreciated as much as “passing a good time.”

 How to Adjust the Spicy Cajun Flavor:

-For those who like it very spicy, you can add one or two minced jalapeno peppers, a habanero pepper, or chili pepper flakes.
-Or to keep it simple, increase the cayenne pepper or add a little more hot sauce.
+For those who like it very spicy, add one or two minced jalapeno peppers, a habanero pepper, or chili pepper flakes.
+Or, to keep it simple, increase the cayenne pepper or add a little more hot sauce.

 What if I Don't Have Cajun Seasoning?

 For convenience, I’ve used pre-mixed Cajun seasoning for this recipe, but note that using a pre-mixed Cajun seasoning will not allow you as much flexibility in adjusting the heat to taste.
 If you either don’t have Cajun seasoning on hand or if you want more flexibility in adjusting the heat and amount of spice, feel free to add a dash or two of these spices to taste: paprika (sweet or smokey), garlic powder, salt, dried oregano, dried thyme, black pepper, onion powder, and cayenne pepper.